Global rates of convergence for nonconvex optimization on manifolds: Riemannian gradient descent methods

 \section{Riemannian gradient descent methods}

 Consider the generic Riemannian descent method described in Algorithm~\ref{algo:genericdescentframework}.
 We first prove that, provided sufficient decrease in the cost function is achieved at each iteration, the algorithm computes a point $x_k$ such that $\|\grad f(x_k)\| \leq \varepsilon$ with $k = \calO(1/\varepsilon^2)$.
-Then, we propose a Lipschitz-type assumption which is sufficient to guarantee that simple, popular strategies to pick the steps $\eta_k$ indeed ensure sufficient decrease.
-The proofs mimic the standard ones, see for example~\cite[\S1.2.3]{nesterov2004introductory}.
-The main novelty is the careful extension to the Riemannian setting, which requires the well-known notion of retraction (Definition~\ref{def:retraction}) and the new assumption \aref{assu:lipschitzpullback}.
+Then, we propose a Lipschitz-type assumption which is sufficient to guarantee that simple strategies to pick the steps $\eta_k$ indeed ensure sufficient decrease.
+The proofs parallel the standard ones~\cite[\S1.2.3]{nesterov2004introductory}.
+The main novelty is the careful extension to the Riemannian setting, which requires the well-known notion of retraction (Definition~\ref{def:retraction}) and the new assumption \aref{assu:lipschitzpullbackrestricted} (see below).